 When Bingham joined ZAGG four years ago, the publicly held company had few mature forecasting, budgeting, and reporting processes in place.
 While the sales staff did some sales forecasting, too often product demand forecasts were off.
 This required products to be shipped overnight from China, hurting profit margins.
 It was also difficult to accurately analyze how customer discounts and wholesale pricing impacted overall profit margin.
 The year Bingham joined ZAGG, the company missed its guidance estimates of net sales by 33%.

-"We were over $100 million off in our estimates," recalled Bingham.
+"We were over $100 million off in our estimates," said Bingham.
 "So it was decided finance should take over forecasting and create standard financial processes."

 These key developments helped ZAGG transform into an organization focused on harnessing data insights and strategic analysis to more cost-effectively develop and distribute products.
-Another critical component was the decision to implement a modern cloud-based CPM (corporate performance management) solution from Adaptive Insights with connectors that bring in data from ZAGG's enterprise resource planning and customer relationship management systems.
-Now, Bingham and his team have easy and fast access to a centralized and complete data repository for accurate forecasting, planning, and reporting—yielding huge benefits for ZAGG.
+Another critical component was the decision to implement the Adaptive Insights Business Planning Cloud with connectors that bring in data from ZAGG's enterprise resource planning and customer relationship management systems.
+Now, Bingham and his team have easy and fast access to a centralized and complete data repository for accurate forecasting, planning, and reporting, yielding huge benefits for ZAGG.

 Improved financial forecasts lead to bigger profits